laurobmb/cronometro/README.md

-# Digital Clock with Alarm in Go and JavaScript
+# Digital Clock, Pomodoro & Countdown Timer in Go

-This is a web application project that displays a functional digital clock with an alarm system.
-The backend is built in Go (Golang) to serve the page and register alarms, while the frontend uses HTML, CSS, and JavaScript to create a dynamic and interactive user interface.
+This is a multi-functional web application that provides a digital alarm clock, a Pomodoro timer, and a countdown timer.
+The backend is built in Go (Golang) to serve the pages and handle logic, while the frontend uses HTML, CSS, and JavaScript to create a dynamic and interactive user interface.

 <img src="photo/clock_1.png" alt="Clock">

 ## Features

+* **Multi-Page Navigation**: Easily switch between the Alarm Clock, Pomodoro Timer, and Countdown Timer.
+* **Alarm Clock**:
-* **Real-time Clock**: Displays the current time in 12-hour format (AM/PM), updated every second.
+  * Displays the current time in 12-hour format (AM/PM), updated every second.
-* **Alarm Registration**: Allows the user to set multiple alarms for specific times.
+  * Allows users to set multiple alarms.
-* **Preset Alarms**: Quick access buttons to set an alarm for 1, 5, 10, 20, 30, 40, 50 minutes, or 1 hour from now.
+  * Quick-set buttons for alarms 1 to 60 minutes from now.
-* **Sound Selection**: The user can choose from 4 different alarm sounds.
+  * Users can choose from 4 different alarm sounds.
-* **Alarm Control**: A "Stop Alarm" button appears when an alarm is triggered.
+  * A "Stop Alarm" button appears when an alarm is triggered.
-* **Smart Alarm List**:
-    * Alarms are automatically sorted in the list to show the next one to ring at the top.
+  * The alarm list is automatically sorted to show the next alarm first.
-    * Alarms that have already triggered today are marked in red and struck through for easy identification.
+  * Triggered alarms are marked in red and struck through for clarity.
-* **Modern Interface**: Dark, stylized layout with an icon next to the title.
+* **Pomodoro Timer**:
+  * A classic Pomodoro timer with 25-minute focus sessions and 5-minute short breaks.
+  * Tracks completed sessions and provides a 15-minute long break after every four sessions.
+  * Start, Pause, and Reset controls.
+* **Countdown Timer**:
+  * Set a custom countdown from hours, minutes, and seconds.
+  * The same selection of 4 alarm sounds is available.
+  * Start, Pause, and Reset controls.
-* **Server-side Logging**: The Go backend logs all incoming requests, making debugging and monitoring easier.
+* **Server-side Logging**: The Go backend logs all incoming requests for easy debugging and monitoring.

 ## Project Structure

 ```

-/relogio-alarme/
+/web-clock-app/
 |
 |-- main.go                \# Go backend server
 |
 |-- /templates/
-|   |-- index.html         \# Main web page structure
+|   |-- index.html         \# Alarm Clock page
+|   |-- pomodoro.html      \# Pomodoro Timer page
+|   |-- countdown.html     \# Countdown Timer page
 |
 |-- /static/
 |-- /css/
-|   |-- style.css      \# Stylesheet for the page's appearance
+|   |-- style.css      \# Styles for Alarm Clock
+|   |-- pomodoro.css   \# Styles for Pomodoro Timer
+|   |-- countdown.css  \# Styles for Countdown Timer
 |
 |-- /js/
-|   |-- script.js      \# Frontend logic (clock, alarms, interactions)
+|   |-- script.js      \# Logic for Alarm Clock
+|   |-- pomodoro.js    \# Logic for Pomodoro Timer
+|   |-- countdown.js   \# Logic for Countdown Timer
 |
 |-- /audio/
 |   |-- alarm\_1.mp3    \# Audio files for the alarms